cloudrex/pocket/README.md

 // Initialization.
 const db = new Db("example");

-// Create and store an item.
+// Create and store a record.
 const item = db.create({
     // Required property, used for identification.
     id: 0,